Can You Do SEO Yourself? A DIY SEO Guide for Beginners

 The best way to stay on top of your SEO, especially when doing it yourself, is to use an SEO analytics tool to monitor your SEO performance.
 Regularly reviewing your SEO analytics keeps you in tune with what’s driving key results and identify areas with opportunity to improve.

-Google Analytics 4 homepage features
+DIY SEO tip: Use Google Analytics 4

 If you choose to do SEO by yourself, investing in an SEO analytics tool is essential because it acts as an SEO expert that can help you continually improve your SEO score and performance with data-backed insights.
+Additionally, listening to SEO podcasts can provide valuable tips and updates on the latest SEO trends and strategies.

 Smiling woman with glasses,long hair on a white background.